 NOTE: if there are no available Family Grace Groups in your area, you can purchase the Family Grace Group Participant workbook in our bookstore and go through the workbook on your own for additional education, tools, and support.

-Another great resource is a book by my brilliant friend, co-founder, and board director, Dr. Matthew Stanford, "Grace for the Afflicted: A biblical and clinical perspective on mental illness."
+Another great resource is a book by my brilliant friend and Grace Alliance co-founder, Dr. Matthew Stanford, "Grace for the Afflicted: A biblical and clinical perspective on mental illness."